 Squirrels have four teeth in the front of their mouth; they continuously grow throughout their lives.
 Because they constantly regrow, they don't become dull or wear down.

-The eastern grey squirrel isn't terribly picky and therefore its diet varies according to what its surroundings and the seasons have to offer.
+When it comes to what squirrels like to eat, the eastern grey squirrel isn't terribly picky and therefore its diet varies according to what its surroundings and the seasons have to offer.
 In early spring, maple buds are a favourite.
 During the summer, the seeds of maple (samaras) and elm are staples, along with a wide variety of berries and other wild fruits, seeds, nuts, and apples.
 In the fall you may see squirrels collect hard nuts, including acorns, hickory nuts, butternuts, walnuts, beechnuts, and pine seeds.
 This is when they'll turn into avid little hoarders, burying all sorts of nuts and seeds in preparation for winter.

 Types of Food Squirrels Consume